meekrosoft/fff/README.md

 ## User Defined Argument History

-If you wish to control how many calls to capture for argument history you can overide the default by defining it before include the <tt>fff.h</tt> like this:
+If you wish to control how many calls to capture for argument history you can override the default by defining it before include the <tt>fff.h</tt> like this:

     // Want to keep the argument history for 13 calls
     #define FFF_ARG_HISTORY_LEN 13